Difegue/LANraragi/README.md

 Web interface and reader for archival of comics/manga, running on Mojolicious + Redis.

-## User survey results coming soon
+## User survey results are in!

-Thanks to everyone who filled in the survey! -- I'll publish the results in a blog post soon.
+Thanks to everyone who filled in the survey!

+You can read the results [here](https://tvc-16.science/lrr-survey.html).

 ## Features